Community Land Trusts in the News

 Elizabeth Thaden and Tony Pickett of Grounded Solutions argue that two goals of CLTs, community control and scale, can be reconciled and serve to complement each other when appropriately balanced.
-This is evidenced by three examples of successful CLTs that balance these goals well.
+This is evidenced by three examples of CLTs that do this well.
 From these examples, the authors derive lessons to guide CLT decision-making.

-In celebration of the 50th Anniversary of New Communities Inc., the first community land trust, RioOnWatch published a series of articles that detail the history of the CLT movement around the world.
-The series illustrates how community land trusts have adapted and continue to adapt to address issues specific to the needs and values of the communities creating them.
+In celebration of the 50th Anniversary of New Communities Inc., RioOnWatch published a series that details the history of the CLT movement around the world.
+The series illustrates how community land trusts have and continue to adapt to address issues specific to the needs and values of the communities they serve.